 - There is no way to connect it to your existing speaker setup

-The little guy who can do it all.
-I’ll admit I’m a bit biased here, as this is my own personal preference.
+When it comes to the Echo vs Echo Dot, in many cases I’d say it makes more sense to go with the little guy who can do it all.
+Of course, I’ll admit I’m a bit biased here, as this is my own personal preference.
 At a fraction of the price of its bigger brother, the Dot does everything that the Echo can as far as voice functionality, smart home control, and other functions are concerned.

 So what’s the difference?
 Sound.
 Unlike the Echo, the Dot has a tiny little speaker inside that really isn’t good enough for music, though it’s “okay” for just asking the Dot questions.
 This would make the Dot less desirable if not for its biggest advantage: Bluetooth and a 3.5mm jack that allows you to connect to your existing speaker setup.